Rough-crested malkoha

-Description
+Description and taxonomy

-Large, with long tail and unique crest, sexes similar, races differ in that cagayanensis is smaller with less extensive and shorter superciliary crest and with olive wash on underparts compared to superciliosus.
-And upperparts, wings, and tail black with bluish green gloss; superciliary or eyebrow composed of long, loosely webbed red feathers running from lores to nape; graduated tail feathers tipped white; underparts black with dull greenish tinge.
+It is large, with a long tail and a unique crest.
+It is sexually monomorphic.
+Its upperparts, wings, and tail are black with bluish green gloss.
+Its superciliary, or eyebrow, is composed of long, loosely-webbed red feathers running from its lores to its nape.
+Its graduated tail feathers are tipped white, and its underparts are black with a dull greenish tinge.